-Two students per team are chosen by random wheel spin to present a sentence using a particular phrase from the study guide out loud.
+Each student from all teams will be asked to present a sentence using a particular phrase from the study guide out loud.
 Once given their phrase, they will have 30 seconds to formulate a sentence and answer the question.
 Their answer to the question will be judged by a special live "Marubatsu" judging panel of native Japanese speakers.
 If a majority of the judges raise a blue circle, the answer to the question is accepted.
 If the majority of the judges raise a red "X" the answer to the question is marked incorrect.
-Students MAY not confer with their teammates during this round.
+Students MAY NOT confer with their teammates during this round.

-Team Round - 8 total questions
+Team Round